Course overview

 Description

 This degree is designed to equip its graduates with advanced economic skills and knowledge.
-Students are required to complete advanced studies in microeconomics, macroeconomics and econometrics.
-Options exist to undertake a research dissertation and / or to specialise in areas such as applied economics, health economics and financial economics.
+Students are required to complete advanced studies in microeconomics, macroeconomics, and econometrics.
+Options exist to undertake a research dissertation and/or to specialise in areas such as applied economics, environmental economics, health economics, and financial economics.
 Successful completion of the degree demonstrates competence in interpreting frontier research and applying advanced data analysis techniques.

 Course title